Perception Test: A Diagnostic Benchmark for Multimodal Video Models

+\textbf{Point tracking:} The performance of our baseline TAP-Net~\cite{doersch2022tapvid} is a bit lower on the \pt\ compared to the performance reported by the authors on the Kinetics dataset~\cite{kay2017kinetics} (0.466 vs 0.401); see detailed results in Table~\ref{tab:point-results-details}.
+We attribute this drop in performance mainly to the increased video length in our benchmark (23s in \pt\ compared to 10s in Kinetics).

+\textbf{Action localisation:} The confusion matrix for our fine-tuned baseline ActionFormer~\cite{zhang2022actionformer} (Fig.~\ref{fig:cm}) shows that the model struggles mostly with rare action classes that are confused with more frequent ones, and it also confuses pretend actions with their non-pretend versions, \eg \textit{ironing something} vs \textit{pretending to iron something}.
+Using multimodal inputs does not increase the performance significantly, as summarised in Table~\ref{tab:action-sounds-map}, top.
+Overall, ActionFormer's performance on our benchmark is lower compared to other benchmarks (15.56 mAP on \pt\ vs 22.7 mAP on EPIC-Kitchens~\cite{Damen2018EPICKITCHENS}), most likely due to the presence of adversarial actions and our limited training set.
+We hope to see in the near future models that can handle open-vocabulary action classes (similarly to open-vocabulary object detection~\cite{Kaul2023}), so that fine-tuning is no longer necessary.

+\textbf{Sound localisation:} We adapted the same ActionFormer model~\cite{zhang2022actionformer} to perform the localisation task in the audio modality.
+The best performance is obtained when features from both video and audio modalities are used as input; see Table~\ref{tab:action-sounds-map}, bottom.

-\textit{Frequency baseline}.
-Given that we have a fixed set of question-answer pairs defined over multiple videos, we compute a simple baseline that always picks the most frequent correct answer (on the training set) during evaluation; this baseline obtains 47$\%$.
-One can also compute this baseline on a random subset of training examples for each question type, see Table~\ref{tab:vqa_comparison}.
-This is a fairer dummy baseline for models using few-shot evaluation.
+\textbf{Multiple-choice vQA:} We report results for two strong recent video language models: Flamingo~\cite{alayrac2022flamingo} in zero-shot and few-shot setups, and SeViLA~\cite{yu2023self} in zero-shot and fine-tuned regimes.
+We also include a dummy frequency-based baseline and a human baseline.
+For the frequency baseline, given that each question-options pair is defined over multiple videos, we keep as answer the option that is most frequently the correct answer in the training set.
+One can also compute this baseline on a random subset of training examples for each question, see Table~\ref{tab:vqa_comparison}, to obtain a fairer dummy baseline for models using few-shot evaluation.